FixMyStreet Install Script

 If you have a new installation of Debian squeeze or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.

-Note that this is just one of three ways to install FixMyStreet.
+Note that this is just one of four ways to install FixMyStreet.

 Warning: installation changes your setup!